Hey, it’s George.

 • Lead the creative team

-…while also being “passionate,” “flexible,” and “low-maintenance.”
+…all while being “passionate,” “flexible,” and “low-maintenance.”

 3. They couldn’t afford to stay.